skalenetwork/skale-consensus/docs/exit.md

 ### Steps after CONSENSUS_EXITED_HARD

-If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it needs to do the following steps:
+If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it must do the following steps:

-* EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard kill if needed
+* EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard killing them if needed
-When all other threads exit, they will stop using memory and CPU, as well as release locks At this point, if SkaledInteractionThread was stuck, it may get unstuck and finish block processing.
+When all other threads exit, they will stop using memory and CPU, as well as release locks.
+At this point, if SkaledInteractionThread was stuck, it may get unstuck and finish block processing.
 * CHECK_INTERACTION_THREAD_STATUS_LOOP - SkaledExitThread should keep calling
   ConsensusExtFace::getSkaledInteractionThreadStatus()
-  for INTERACTION_THREAD_HARD_EXIT_TIME.
+  for some time, to give SkaledInteractionThread a chance to complete blovk processing and
+* exit nicely.
 If the  status become EXITED, then  SkaledExitThread should exit.
-* After INTERACTION_THREAD_HARD_EXIT_TIME, SkaledExitThread should call
-  ConsensusExtFace::killSkaledInteractionThread() and exit.
+* If SkaledInteractiionThread is stuck and does not exit nicely, SkaledExitThread should call ConsensusExtFace::killSkaledInteractionThread() and then exit.

 # Description of exitGracefully() internal operation.

 ## Exit on block boundary

-When exitGracefully() is called on consensus, consensus try to exit on block boundary.
+When exitGracefully() is called on consensus, consensus will try to exit on block boundary.

-To do this,
+This works as follows:

-* consensus will set an internal flag
+* consensus will set an internal flag exitOnBlockBoundary
-* when pushBlockToExtFace() function returns, it will check this flag and call immediateExit if the flag  is true
+* when pushBlockToExtFace() function returns, it will check exitOnBlockBoundary and call immediateExit() if the flag  is true